k10app/k10app/README.md

 ```

 ## Port mapping
-!!
-Always has to match port 80 !!
+The frontend expects the router to answer on port 80.
+If you are doing port forwarding, you can do so on port 80 to port 80
 ```
 kubectl port-forward --namespace k10app --address 0.0.0.0 service/router 80:80
 ```

-(OPTIONAL) with an external server
+(OPTIONAL) if you want to route it over an SSH tunnel, use an inbetween port (eg 1080)
 ```
 kubectl port-forward --namespace k10app --address 0.0.0.0 service/router 1080:80
 ssh -L 80:127.0.0.1:1080 <server>